BDUG/Lighter/README.md

 # Rust Lighter

-This project was started as my RUST exercise to abstract the Rust Candle framework (https://github.com/huggingface/candle)  and introduce a more convenient way of programming neural network machine learning models.
-The behaviour is inspired by Python KERAS (https://keras.io) and based on the Rust-Keras-like (https://github.com/AhmedBoin/Rust-Keras-Like).
+This project was started as my RUST exercise to abstract the Rust minimalist ML framework Candle (https://github.com/huggingface/candle) and introduce a more convenient way of programming neural network machine learning models.

+The behaviour is inspired by Python KERAS (https://keras.io) and based on the Rust-Keras-like (https://github.com/AhmedBoin/Rust-Keras-Like) code.

 The Rust Candle ecosystem facilitates terms that refer to candles &#128367;.
 So let's call the project **Rust Lighter**, because it helps to turn on the candle light and is even easier to implement.